-On receipt of any allegation of academic dishonesty, SCOPE will refer the case to the examination committee for action.
-The committee may impose penalties as follows:
+On receipt of any allegation of academic dishonesty, all cases will be referred to the appropriate Committee for action.
+The Committee may impose penalties as follows:

 - An oral or written warning including a statement to the effect that a repetition of the offence will lead to a more severe penalty;

 - Requiring a participant to do additional coursework and/or examinations;